taddev/cexport/README.md

 	}

 ### Using cexport Library ###
 Here is how the library is used.
-This program no nothing about the C code but has complete access to it through the wrapper function `cexport.Example()` we created earlier.
+This program knows nothing about the C code but has complete access to it through the wrapper function `cexport.Example()` we created earlier.

+To download this library for your own use do the following:

+	go get github.com/taddevries/cexport

+Then write the following program in a your own Go src directory.

 #### prog1.go ####